vxvfaq/vxvfaq/README.rst

 Vectorspace AI’s algorithms look at data and find hidden similarities which can be applied to many types of businesses.
 We algorithmically generate millions of dataset permutations in real-time.
 These datasets are the ‘gasoline’ used to power unsupervised learning approaches in AI/ML.
 Specifically, they are used to:

-A) make money, a.k.a generate or protect alpha on the long and short side with traditionals and cryptos.
+A) make money, a.k.a. generate or protect alpha on the long and short side with traditionals and cryptos.
 For instance, hedge funds would use it to monitor stock prices - if Vectorspace AI finds that when X stock price rises/falls, Y and Z also fall.
 The fund manager can then react before that happens to avoid losing money.

 “Dexamethasone Announcement Could Have Made Hedge Funds A Fortune” https://www.alpha-week.com/dexamethasone-announcement-could-have-made-hedge-funds-fortune